nastapasta/nastia-design/notes/not-a-reminder-app.md

 <section class="note-section">

 ## Simple chores, not simple memory
 I often (always) forget when I did a simple chore and when I should do it next time.
-Like me, many people struggle with such things: visiting a gynaecologist for a yearly check-up, adding salt to the dishwasher, changing contact lenses, or grooming a dog so he doesn’t look like an old carpet.
+Like me, many people struggle with such things: visiting a gynaecologist for a yearly check-up, adding salt to the dishwasher, having contact lenses replaced, or grooming a dog so he doesn’t look like an old carpet.

 I thought, there can be an ideal tool for this special type of task that:
 - Doesn’t have strong deadlines.